 Banking and Financial Services

 - RBS Rights Issue Litigation – Philip was instructed to act for RBS and four of its former directors in the RBS Rights Issue Litigation, a substantial Group Litigation claim relating to the accuracy of the representations made in RBS’s Prospectus for its 2008 Rights Issue.

-- Philip is regularly instructed to represent major retail and investment banks in a wide variety of disputes, including mis-selling claims, in both the High Court and the County Court.
-Current instructions include acting as sole counsel in a long-running claim for Barclays Bank defending a claim for alleged breach of the Lending Code.
+- Philip is regularly instructed to represent major retail and investment banks in a wide variety of disputes, including mis-selling claims.
+Recent instructions include acting as sole counsel for Barclays Bank in a long-running claim in the High Court, defending a claim for alleged breach of the Lending Code.

-- In 2015 Philip spent 2 months on secondment to the Financial Markets litigation department of Dentons LLP, working primarily on swaps litigation.
+- Philip spent 2 months on secondment to the Financial Markets litigation department of Dentons LLP in 2015, working primarily on swaps litigation.

-- Between November 2013 and January 2014, Philip was seconded to a major bank to advise on issues arising in its review of sales of Interest Rate Hedging Products, including swap transactions.
+- In 2013-2014, Philip was undertook a three-month secondment to a major retail bank to advise on issues arising in its review of sales of Interest Rate Hedging Products, including swap transactions.

 - Philip has experience of a variety of civil fraud claims, brought both in court proceedings and in international arbitrations.
 Philip’s experience includes matters involving freezing injunctions and other interim relief.